 Quench your thirst with water only.
 Health Authorities recommend pregnant women to eat fish, but not large amounts of the following fish: tuna, halibut, oily fish / butter fish, swordfish, porbeagle, pike, perch and walleye.

 Health authorities recognize that pregnant women have a slightly greater need for most vitamins and minerals.
 This applies especially for folic acid, vitamin D and iron, but it does not apply for vitamin A.

 Health authorities recommend women who intend to become pregnant to eat at least 400 micrograms of folic acid daily starting one month before conception to 12 weeks into the pregnancy.
 This reduces the risk of developing neural tube defects in the developing fetus.
 Folic acid plays a role in cell division process and contributes to tissue growth in the pregnant.

 Health authorities also recommend pregnant women to get 10 micrograms of vitamin D daily throughout the pregnancy.
 Vitamin D is needed for normal bone development.

 Iron is important because the need increases as the child grows and produces red blood cells.
 During pregnancy there can be a need for additional iron in addition to the amount in B-Mum.
 In such situations, from week 10, Health authorities recommend an increased intake of iron so that daily intake reaches 40-50 mg.
 However, if the pregnant woman suffers much from nausea, she can postpone additional iron supplementation until pregnancy week 18.

 Official health claims

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of active ingredients and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind the active ingredients and has acknowledged the following claims: